lucia-auth/lucia/documentation/src/pages/oauth/start-here/getting-started.md

 ## Sign in with the provider

-When a user clicks "Sign in with [provider]", store the [state](https://www.rfc-editor.org/rfc/rfc6749#section-4.1.1) in either a cookie or localstorage and redirect the user to the provider's authorization url.
-This will send the user to the provider's sign in page.
+When a user clicks "Sign in with <provider>", redirect the user to a GET endpoint.
+This endpoint will redirect the user to the provider's sign in page.
+On request, store the [state](https://www.rfc-editor.org/rfc/rfc6749#section-4.1.1) inside a http0nly cookie and redirect the user to the provider's authorization url.
 Both, the authorization url and state can be retrieved with `getAuthorizationUrl()`.

 ```ts
 // SERVER